Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

 | 256,000 | 1.0951 | 0.6590 | 1.66x | 3.5780 | 1.1570 | 3.09x |
 | 1,000,448 | 1.1013 | 0.6132 | 1.80x | 3.5934 | 1.1572 | 3.11x |

 Even the largest tier fits in L3.
-At 1,000,448 rows the six `f32` bounds columns are 24 bytes per row (about 23 MiB) and the output token array adds another 4 bytes per row (about 3.8 MiB), for a working set near 27 MiB against the 7950X's 64 MB L3.
+At 1,000,448 rows the six `f32` bounds columns are 24 bytes per row (about 23 MiB) and the output token array adds another 4 bytes per row (about 3.8 MiB), for a working set near 27 MiB.
+The 9950X3D advertises 128 MB of L3, but that figure is the sum across two CCDs and no single core sees all of it - the relevant number for a single-threaded scan is the 96 MB on the V-Cache die (32 MB base plus 64 MB stacked), against which 27 MiB has better than 3x headroom.
 The near-flat ns/row across a thousand-fold range in N is the tell: the kernels are compute-bound at every tier, not memory-bound.

 **gpu_timing.rs**